TheTechVish/GitHub-Pages/README.md

 ![GitHub-Pages](http://image.prntscr.com/image/5a0950a293b8482ea5b6b3dc32fbafd4.png)

 6. Now, click on settings and scroll down until you find **`GitHub Pages`** section.
-There you will see a success message with web page URL.
+There you will see a success message with web page URL:

 ![Success Message](http://image.prntscr.com/image/3a7226b5100a43d6bbb902f943b7bb58.png)